Ingenico signs mobile payments deal with Spain's Loewe

-PARIS (Reuters) - French payments company Ingenico (INGC.PA) has signed a deal with LVMH-owned (LVMH.PA) Spanish luxury retailer Loewe to provide iPhone-based payment services for its network of 160 stores around the world, Ingenico said on Wednesday.
+PARIS, Sept 17 (Reuters) - French payments company Ingenico has signed a deal with LVMH-owned Spanish luxury retailer Loewe to provide iPhone-based payment services for its network of 160 stores around the world, Ingenico said on Wednesday.

 The company, which sells card terminals and mobile payment devices, did not disclose the value of its deal with Madrid-based Loewe, which makes high-end handbags for LVMH.